Skip to main content

 Testosterone’s Genomic and Non-Genomic Effects on Insulin Signaling

 One of the most significant academic findings is the effect of testosterone on the genetic machinery of insulin action.
-Clinical trials have demonstrated that in hypogonadal men with type 2 diabetes, therapy can upregulate the expression of key insulin signaling genes within adipose and muscle tissue.
+Clinical trials have demonstrated that in hypogonadal men with type 2 diabetes, testosterone replacement therapy can upregulate the expression of key insulin signaling genes within adipose and muscle tissue.

 The therapy effectively repairs the broken communication chain at a molecular level.
-A randomized, placebo-controlled trial provided clear evidence of this, showing that TRT increased as measured by the hyperinsulinemic-euglycemic clamp, the gold standard for this assessment.
+A randomized, placebo-controlled trial provided clear evidence of this, showing that TRT increased insulin sensitivity as measured by the hyperinsulinemic-euglycemic clamp, the gold standard for this assessment.
 This improvement was directly correlated with the upregulation of genes like IRS-1 and GLUT4 (the primary glucose transporter in muscle and fat cells).

 Testosterone therapy directly upregulates the expression of critical insulin signaling genes, providing a molecular basis for its observed improvements in glycemic control.